gvogety/udacity-carnd-behavioral-cloning/writeup_report.md

 After the collection process, I had around 5000 data points.
 I put 20% of the data into a validation set.
 Data collection and augmentation was done in a generator function to be able to accommodate large data sets.
-After augmentation, I had 22,700 data points after augmentation.
+After augmentation, I had 22,700 data points.
 Preprocessing (basic normalization and cropping) step was part of the model and no additional preprocessing was done.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as evidenced by validation accuracy staying very steady afetr 5 epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.